English Reformation: Consequences

 The Restoration of the monarchy in 1660 allowed for the restoration of the Elizabethan Settlement as well, but the Church of England was fundamentally changed.
 The "Jacobean consensus" was shattered.
 Many Puritans were unwilling to conform and became dissenters.
 Now outside the established church, the different strands of the Puritan movement evolved into separate denominations: Congregationalists, Presbyterians, and Baptists.

 After the Restoration, Anglicanism took shape as a recognisable tradition.
 From Richard Hooker, Anglicanism inherited a belief in the "positive spiritual value in ceremonies and rituals, and for an unbroken line of succession from the medieval Church to the latter day Church of England".
 From the Arminians, it gained a theology of episcopacy and an appreciation for liturgy.
 From the Puritans and Calvinists, it "inherited a contradictory impulse to assert the supremacy of scripture and preaching".

+The new religion was not enthusiastically adopted in all locations for several centuries: Cornish philologist Henry Jenner noted that "the Cornish as a body...(remained)...more or less of the old religion, until the perhaps unavoidable neglect of its authorities caused it to drift into the outward irreligion from which John Wesley rescued them. ...the bulk of the population in Cornwall, as elsewhere, had no desire for the Reformed Service-book in any language."

 The religious forces unleashed by the Reformation ultimately destroyed the possibility of religious uniformity.
 Protestant dissenters were allowed freedom of worship with the Toleration Act 1688.
 It took Catholics longer to achieve toleration.
 Penal laws that excluded Catholics from everyday life began to be repealed in the 1770s.
 Catholics were allowed to vote and sit as members of Parliament in 1829 (see Catholic emancipation).